A. A. K. Niazi: War prisoner, repatriation, and politics

+Following the surrender, the Indian Army's Military Police flew General Niazi and Admiral Mohammad Shariff from Dhaka International Airport to Calcutta via Caribou aircraft.
+They were transported from the military staff cars, and held at Fort William.
+Admiral Shariff was among the first senior ranking officers who were repatriated to Pakistan under the agreement signed in New Delhi between Prime Minister Zulfikar Ali Bhutto and Prime Minister Indira Gandhi.
+Niazi was symbolically repatriated to Pakistan from the Wagha point in Lahore and was handed over to Lieutenant-General Abdul Hamid Khan on 30 April 1975, in a symbolic gesture as the last war prisoner held by India.

+When he was repatriated to Pakistan, Niazi came to believe himself that he would be treated as a war hero but was shocked to see when he was treated as war criminal by the concerning general public in the country.

-Niazi, who was repatriated to Pakistan, was handed over to Lieutenant-General Abdul Hameed, then corps commander of the IV Corps by the Indian Army from the Wagha checkpoint in Lahore District, Punjab, in April 1974, in a symbolic gesture of the last war prisoner held by India.
-Upon arriving in Lahore, he refrained from speaking to news media correspondents and was taken under the custody of the Pakistan Army's Military Police (MP) who shifted him via helicopter to Lahore Cantonment where he was detained despite his strong protests.
+Upon arriving in Lahore, he was barred from addressing the media and was taken under the custody of the Pakistan Army's Military Police (MP) who shifted him via helicopter to Lahore Cantonment where he was detained despite his strong protests.

+He was immediately dismissed from his military commission and war honors were withdrawn from him.
 Subsequently, he was placed in solitary confinement for sometime, though he was later released.
 Being the last to return supported his reputation as a "soldier's general", but did not shield him from the scorn he faced in Pakistan, where he was blamed for the surrender.
 Bhutto discharged Niazi after stripping him of his military rank and his military decorations.
 He was dismissed from the service in July 1975.

 Niazi complained that he wasn't paid the military pension due to him.

-He was also denied his military pension and medical benefits, though he lodged a strong complaint against the revoking of his pension.
+He had been denied his military pension and medical benefits and lodged a complaint against the revoking of his pension.
 In the 1980s, the Ministry of Defence quietly changed the status of "dismissal" to "retirement" but did not restore his rank.
 The change of order allowed Niazi to seek a pension and the medical assistance benefits enjoyed by retired military personnel.

 Niazi remained active in national politics in the 1970s.
 He was a leader of the Pakistan National Alliance and supported their Islamist Nizam-e-Mustafa movement against the ruling Pakistan Peoples Party.
 In April 1977, on the grounds that he had made objectionable speeches, he was arrested hours before Bhutto imposed martial law in the major cities of Karachi, Lahore and Hyderabad.